 - Excellent imitation skills

 - Wonderful sense of humor

-Behavioral characteristics seen in males can also be seen in females, though females often have milder intellectual disability and a milder presentation of the syndrome’s behavioral and physical features.
+Behavioral characteristics seen in males can also be seen in females, though females often have a milder presentation of the syndrome’s behavioral, physical, and connective tissue features.

 - General anxiety